Urban redevelopment in Sacramento, California

 The City of Sacramento, which serves as the state capital of California, was founded in December 1848 by John Sutter.
 The following year, California's Gold Rush brought an influx of "forty-niners" and, shortly thereafter, goods, services, and industry to meet the needs of the booming population.
-Throughout the late 19th and early 20th century, Sacramento's commercial, industrial, government, and residential uses flourished, creating a vibrant urban downtown.
+Throughout the late 19th and early 20th centuries, Sacramento's commercial, industrial, government, and residential uses flourished, creating a vibrant urban downtown.

-By the middle of the 20th century, however, much of the historic downtown had degraded into slums and residents began moving further east into the growing suburbs burgeoning along the American River.
-The city core continued to support a vast public sector; however, modern architectural styles brought bleak office monoliths that lacked versatility.
-Without significant entertainment, Sacramento developed into an eight-to-five government town.
+By the middle of the 20th century, however, much of historic downtown Sacramento had fallen into disrepair and neglect.
+This decline was driven by several factors, including disinvestment, white flight, redlining, and inadequate maintenance of infrastructure.
+Residents began moving further east into the growing suburbs along the American River.
+Between 1950 and 1970, Sacramento experienced significant changes in its residential and commercial landscape due to urban renewal efforts and highway development.